SFDO-Community-Sprints/Membership-Essentials-Documentation/docs/Getting-Started/post-install-consideration.md

----
+ber---
 title: Post-Installation Considerations
 parent: Getting Started
 nav_order: 2
 ---
 *This content is a work in progress.
-If you're interested in contributing to the Summit Events App and want to help provide support by reviewing or adding to this page, comment below and let us know!*
+If you're interested in contributing to the Membership Essentials App and want to help provide support by reviewing or adding to this page, comment below and let us know!*

+# UNDER CONSTRUCTION

 # Post-Installation Considerations